aCertainProgrammer/UnnamedDraftingTool/README.md

 ### Load user data on page reload
 This option decides which data source the program loads on startup (or when the page is reloaded).
-If enabled, your custom data will be loaded, provided it is available
+If enabled, your custom data will be loaded, provided it is available.

 ### Clear search bar on focus
 If enabled, clears the search bar whenever it is refocused.
 This enables the following: